 We can find the source of human dignity in Scripture: “God created man in his own image, in the image of God he created him, male and female he created them.”
 (Genesis 1:27).

 We also find the truth of human dignity from Scripture confirmed by reason and experience.
 To truly love another person is to want his or her true flourishing, and this holds true regardless of one’s theological or philosophical training.
 The greatest thinkers of the Church teach us to treat others as ends in themselves and not as mere means to an end.
 In other words, we should treat all human beings as persons who possess the same gift of freedom that we ourselves possess, and not as things to be used.[ii]

 Human reason has also reflected on and refined this ancient truth about the unity of the human person.
 Saint Thomas Aquinas acknowledged that even before the birth of Jesus, Aristotle held that the body is substantially, or essentially, united to the soul.[iii]
-And since a person’s body is an intrinsic dimension of him or her, it is not like a vestment that I can choose to wear or not.
+And since a person’s body is an intrinsic dimension of himself, it is not like a vestment that he can choose to wear or not.
 The human body is not simply a complex organism; it is a human body, the body of a person.[iv]

 The Catholic Church, following the teachings of Jesus, also teaches that true love is the sincere and total gift of oneself to the beloved.[vii]
 But this self-gift can only be achieved through authentic freedom.
 Authentic freedom is the ability to control one’s selfishness in order to choose to do the good of the other, even when it requires personal sacrifice.[viii]

 True love also enables human persons to go beyond themselves and participate with God in the co-creation of another human life.[vii]
 The image of God in the human person is best expressed in the union of man and woman in marriage, because by means of it they reflect God’s creative love in bringing into the world a new human person, also created in the image of God.[ix]